thiolliere/neat.js/README.md

 it works but does not compete at all with the "official" implementation in java, C++ and C#.

+this work still have some bug, I'm not working on it now, if you want a javascript neat algorithm you must look at emscripten to compile C/C++ into javascript (more precisely a faster subset) and make a binding of it.

 # What is NEAT

 NeuroEvolution of Augmenting Topologies (NEAT) is a genetic